Communities

 Circumcircle

-Peter Taylor‭ wrote about 1 month ago
+Peter Taylor‭ wrote 8 months ago

 I haven't worked through it, but my first thought is that your diagram doesn't seem to use any properties of the circumcircle.
 I wonder whether the fact that the perpendicular bisector of CD is parallel to MD and passes through the centre of the circle will be relevant.